Quincy Promes: Senior career

 In March 2014, Promes was called up by the senior team for the first time.
 He made his debut for the Netherlands on 5 March 2014 in a friendly match against France, in a 2–0 loss.
 After the match, Promes said he was happy to make his debut for the national team.

 In May 2014, Promes was initially named by Manager Louis van Gaal for the provisional 30-man squad at FIFA World Cup in Brazil.
 However, he didn't make it to the final 23-man squad.
 He did not make another appearance for the senior team until on 13 October 2014 when he started the game before coming off in the last minutes, in a 2–0 loss against Iceland.
 It wasn't until on 7 October 2016 when he scored his first goals, in a 4–1 win over Belarus.
 Later in 2017, Promes scored two goals against Morocco and Luxembourg.

-On 6 June 2019, Promes scored in the 30 minute added time of the Nations League semi-final to give Netherlands a 3-1 victory of England.
+On 6 June 2019, Promes scored in the 30th minute of extra time of the Nations League semi-final to give Netherlands a 3–1 victory over England.

 Style of play

-Promes said about his style of playing, quoting: "I have speed and technique, so I can show a beautiful game, create moments and make fans happy.
+Promes said about his style of play, quote: "I have speed and technique, so I can show a beautiful game, create moments and make fans happy.
 I like to play football, which the viewer would be pleased to watch.
 The club's owner Leonid Fedun described him as a "very serious guy".
 Promes said he does not shout at his team-mates but rather gives them instructions.

 Due to his goal-scoring form at Spartak Moscow, Promes was praised by the club's legendary figures Nikita Simonyan, the club's top scorer in the history with 160 goals, and Valeri Karpin.
 Promes was the club's favourite that he earned a nickname: "Antokha".
 In response to being fan favourite, Promes thanked the club's supporters for the achievement.